 This unique airport is built on a 2.5-mile-long island located in Osaka Bay.
 The terminal of Kansai International Airport (KIX) stretches over a mile long and is appropriately shaped like a wing.
 While the city of Osaka is known for its cornucopia of street food, you’ll find plenty of delicious food offerings at KIX.
 If you take cheap international flights to Japan, you can indulge in a big bowl of steaming authentic ramen soup, fresh sushi, and Japanese pastries right when you land.

 Barra Airport, Scotland

-Have you been to these or other extreme airports?
+Have you been to any of the airports on this list or any other extreme airports?
 Share your experiences in the comments below.